alevani/spotify-genre-extractor/README.md

 # Playlist-Maker

+# TODOs
+- Clap Args
+- Structure functions into files
+- More features..

 **Description:**
 Playlist-Maker is a command-line tool written in Rust for creating custom Spotify playlists.
 The tool allows you to extract any genre from your liked playlist and create a new playlist based on that genre.